When Employers Can Run Job Applicant Credit Reports

 - An employer who unlawfully uses information from an employee's credit report may be subject to criminal penalties.

-- An employer may also have exposure to civil penalties and liable for attorney's fees.
+- An employer may also have exposure to civil penalties and be liable for attorney's fees.